-Leaders need to instil a sense of purpose and provide autonomy to the teams perform better than others.
+Leaders need to instil a sense of purpose and provide autonomy so that the teams perform better than others.
 Organizations who can identify and groom such leaders are able to enhance their overall workforce engagement and organizational performance.

 Managers who engage their teams better than others can achieve higher performance with their teams.
 They constantly set higher standards, drive the team to challenge their limits and in the process sustain their commitment and engagement without the risk of burnout.